MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 MUSIC CLIP - SONNY ROLLINS, "HOLD 'EM JOE"

 Welcome back to Afterglow, I’m Mark Chilla.
-We’ve been celebrating the work of Harry Belafonte this hour in remembrance of his recent passing at age 96, and in our celebration of African-American Music Appreciation Month.
+We’ve been celebrating the work of Harry Belafonte this hour in, and in our celebration of African-American Music Appreciation Month.

 In 1956, Harry Belafonte achieved worldwide fame with his million-selling record Calypso, which kicked off a calypso craze.
 At first, Belafonte seemed to capitalize on it a bit.
 He released two more Caribbean-themed albums, and co-starred in the Caribbean-themed film Island In The Sun, which featured him in an interracial relationship with actress Joan Fontaine, a minor scandal in 1957.
 Belafonte was soon dubbed “The King of Calypso,” but it was a moniker he was eager to shed.